Stuck bolt on space station stymies spacewalkers

 “We’re going to figure it out another day,” Fischer said.

-“We have to do a balancing act,” said NASA flight director Ed Van Cise.

-Managers said another attempt to install the power distributor could come as early as next week if engineers can figure out what to do to fix the stuck bolt.
+NASA was expected to hold a news conference later on Thursday to discuss what effect, if any, the loss of one power-switching unit will have on station operations and science.

-The eight-hour, 17-minute spacewalk, NASA’s first since the final space shuttle mission in July 2011, turned out to be one of the longest in the agency’s history.
+The spacewalk was NASA’s first since the final space shuttle mission in July 2011.

 The station, a $100-billion project of 15 countries, is an orbiting laboratory used for medical and basic science experiments, microgravity research and technology development.